-Here you have some basic information about the new Gregory Stout and Amber Packs Series which this brand launched for the 2020 season.
+Here you have some basic information about the new Gregory Stout and Amber Packs Series which this brand launched for the coming season.

 The picture above shows the biggest packs in the new and old versions.
 There are some small changes in the design but not in functionality.
 So if you already have a Stout or Amber pack, no need to buy the new version.
 You can see the previous Stout packs in my detailed reviews, and some of the Amber packs you can see here.

 But there are differences in the size of the two largest Stout packs that are now 60 and 70 liters, instead of 65 and 75 liters in the previous version.

 The colors are different, the previous Stous is in two colors and the new version is in three, one is shown above.
 You will see them in the links below.
 Similarly, the two largest Amber packs are now 55 and 65 liters instead of 60 and 70 liters in the previous version.

 As usual, both new and old versions are on the market and it may be difficult to know which is which.
 In fact, I know for sure that there is also the third version (the one that was before the previous version) on the market as well, it is available on Amazon.
 So the mess is complete.

 The top picture above shows them from the front, and below you can see the suspension in the new version.
 The pack in the picture is Amber 70.

 But if you are not familiar with these packs, just to stress that Stout packs are for men, and Amber packs are for women.
 They have some gender-specific details in the design and colors are different, but all features and functionality are the same.

 These are durable and versatile packs suitable for various outdoor activities.
 They are built in 4 sizes, and there are no sub-sizes like in their Paragon and maven packs.
 Here are their most important features: